-If the outside temperature and/or wind chill is 15 degrees or less (according to weather.com), children will be kept indoors for recess.
+If the outside temperature and/or wind chill is 15 degrees or less or the heat index is 100 degrees or above (according to weather.gov), children will be kept indoors for recess.
 Other conditions affecting recess will be determined per building at the discretion of the building principal or designee.